AniketHans/golang/Notes2.md

      - If you are an honorary member of type `bot`, you can now call this function called `printGreeting(b bot)`

 3. You can consider `interface` as a parent to some structs that will have all the traits of interface along with their own ones.
+4. A type (say struct, string) satisfies an interface if the type implements all the functions contained in the interface definition.
-4. Suppose we have the folowing scenarios:-
+5. Suppose we have the folowing scenarios:-

    1. ```go
       package main